Home > Blog >

 A concise scorecard keeps execution honest.
 These metrics align teams and spotlight variance early.

-Cost per Order / Cost per Shipment: Normalizes labor, packaging, and freight costs; utilizes benchmarks to improve efficiency and reduce expenses.
+• Cost per Order / Cost per Shipment: Normalizes labor, packaging, and freight costs; utilizes benchmarks to improve efficiency and reduce expenses.
+Understanding your shipping cost structure is the starting point.

-Fill Rate & Backorder Rate: Reflect product availability and planning quality across supply chain processes.
+• Fill Rate & Backorder Rate: Reflect product availability and planning quality across supply chain operations.

 Modern leaders embed data into daily cadence.
 Control towers fuse WMS/TMS feeds for real‑time visibility; AI forecasts tune inventory and transportation planning; and automation in packing and sortation removes repetitive steps.
 It isn’t tech theater, but a targeted investment where latency or errors are costly.